-Selection of lens and setting of camera has a huge impact over the final result.
+Selection of lens and setting of the camera has a huge impact on the final result.
 In general, you can shoot your subject with a prime lens that offers excellent clarity.
 Many high-end pro shooters are using this lens to shoot portrait.
 As a beginner, a prime lens is an ideal choice for you.
 If you want to shoot from a distance, then you can use 85mm lens.
 Zoom lenses are not suitable option to shoot portrait because cheap zoom lens lacks clarity.
 Moreover, you have to adjust focal length manually.
 For this reason, I always suggest to shoot portrait with a 50mm or 35mm.

 Playing with Depth of Field